miku/exploreio/Solutions.md

 Example.

 Combine TimeoutReader and RoundRobinReader.
-We read round robin from a number of readers.
-To test the timeout, we will create a SlowAndFlaky reader, that is one, that is *sometimes* too slow.
-This helps us simulate brokenness - a component, that may work.
+We read in a round robin way from a number of readers.
+To test the timeout, we will create a *SlowAndFlaky* reader, that is one, that is *sometimes* too slow.
+This helps us simulate brokenness - a component, that may or may not work.

 We set a limit on the number of attempts that should be made to retry another reader.
 When we start creating readers in main, we create *good* string readers